Trauma: Nonviolent Coping with Injuries

 In trauma therapy for instance massage and yoga asanas can successfully improve body awareness and acceptance of emotions.
 Traumatization manifests in psychological, as well as physical tension as well as in numbness towards one’s feelings and body perceptions.

 In yoga, attention is focused on breathing and feeling from moment to moment.
-One begins to recognize the connection between the emotional and one’s own body […] One experiment with how to change the way one feels.
+One begins to recognize the connection between the emotional and one’s own body […] One experiments with how to change the way one feels.
 5

 Subsequent trembling